35 Unique Things to Do in Denver, Colorado – From a Local

 Experience the best Denver whiskey bars at Whiskey Row in Arvada

 If straight-up whiskey isn’t your thing, then try starting off with a whiskey cocktail as a gateway into the more classic whiskey.
-And while you sip your whiskey drink, but sure to check out all of the little details of decor that give a nod to your memories of the school; like the bar made of pencils!
+And while you sip your whiskey drink, be sure to check out all of the little details of decor that give a nod to your memories of the school, like the bar made of pencils!

 Where to Stay in Denver

-There are plenty of hotel choices in Denver and I include some of my favorites below.
+There are plenty of hotel choices in Denver, and I have included some of my favorites below.

 Flora House B&B